 Search ads relate to paid search advertising, which is one of the most popular ways of pay-per-click advertising, or PPC.
 This relates to brands paying to get their ads displayed in a specific position on organic search engine results once users are searching for certain keywords.
 You can purchase search ads on all major search engines.
 The most popular and the one we focus most of our energy on is Google.

-Google Ads are easy to sign up for and there is a simplistic version of Google Ads called ‘Smart Campaigns’ which allow you to easily setup search ads for your business.
-If you connect your Google My Business account you will also be able to run sponsored listing in Google Maps.
+Google Ads are easy to sign up for and there is even a simplistic version of Google Ads called ‘Smart Campaigns’ which allows you to easily set up search ads for your business.
+If you connect your Google My Business account, you will also be able to run sponsored listing in Google Maps.

-Smart Campaigns are good because they are easy to setup but the downside is you cannot choose as many settings as a Search Campaign which has many options and can be very complex to setup properly.
+Smart Campaigns are good because they are easy to set up.
+The downside is you cannot choose as many settings as you can with a Search Campaign, which has many options but can also be very complex to set up properly.

-For full details on the difference see this chart we have taken from Google’s support site:
+For full details on the difference between these two, see this chart we have taken from Google’s support site:

 |Smart Campaigns||Search Campaigns|